jrblevin/markdown-mode/README.md

   * Roger Bolsius for ordered list improvements.
   * Google's Open Source Programs Office for recognizing the project with a monetary contribution in June 2015.
+  * Howard Melman for supporting GFM checkboxes as buttons.

 ## Bugs